urpatton/OSD-Wizard-UDI-Replacement/README.md

 	NOTE: Do not use the MDT step "Convert list to two digits - Coalesced".
 This will cause the OSD wizard COALESCEDAPPS variable to be overwritten and the Install Application step to fail
 	Set the option to "Install applications according to a dynamic variable list" Set the Base variable name to COALESCEDAPPS

+	Install Packages task sequence step
+	NOTE: Do not use the MDT step "Convert list to two digits - Coalesced".
+This will cause the OSD wizard COALESCEDPACKS variable to be overwritten and the Install Packages step to fail
+	Set the option to "Install packages according to a dynamic variable list" Set the Base variable name to COALESCEDPACKS

 	Task sequence step "Cancelled Wizard Group" logic TaskSequenceVariable OSDWizardSuccess equals "False"